venam/fonts-for-xcb/README.md

 * Font rasterizing phase (freetype): use the pattern given from fontconfig to rasterize from the font file given

+* Font rendering using xrender extension: use both `xcb/render.h` and `xcb/xcb_renderutil.h` to render and cache the glyphs used in the font

 * Join both inside an XCB wrapper